aditya123473892/wagtail/Google-Season-of-Docs-2023.md

 🙌 it’s happening!
-We have applied to participate in GSoD 2023.
-We will know whether our application was approved or not on 31st March 2023.
+We have been [selected for GSoD 2023](https://developers.google.com/season-of-docs/docs/participants).
+We’re now looking for a technical writer to work with.
+Interested?
+Fill in our [expression of interest form](https://wagtail.org/gsod-apply).

 ## What is Google Season of Docs 2023